Inspiring Infographic Examples and How to Create Your Own

 Effective designs make people aware of your brand and help them understand what you have to offer.
 Infographics are a great way to do this.

 Wondering how to best use infographics?
 Yep, you guessed it, there's an infographic for that.

 As a designer, you can use bar charts, pie charts, icons, and colors to communicate facts and statistics without having to spell everything out in words.

 Infographics are perfect for social media and are a great way to go viral.
 People can easily reshare your infographic on their story or social media page and spread your information like wildfire.

 They're also perfect for collateral like brochures and posters.
 If you know your audience might only spend a short time looking at something, why not make it as easy as possible for them to understand?

-Now that you know how and when to use infographics let’s talk about the different kinds that you can create.
+Now that you know how and when to use infographics, let's talk about the different kinds you can create.

 Types of Infographics

-The most common types of infographics are those that show data visually.
-This means that instead of just having text on top of each other, there’s some sort of graphic element at the bottom of the page.
+The most common types of infographics show data visually.
+This means that instead of just having text on top of each other, there's some sort of graphic element at the bottom of the page.

 This type of infographic goes through a timeline and uses graphics to explain each section.